pavleen14/pavleen14/README.md

 𝗮𝗹𝗲𝗿𝘁(' 𝗚𝗼 𝗴𝗲𝘁 𝗰𝗼𝗳𝗳𝗲𝗲 ❤️ ');
 } </p>

 <p> Welcome to my <a href = "https://pavleen14.github.io/pavleen-kaur/"> profile </a>!
-I'm an Engineer, AI Enthusiast, technical content writer <a href="https://medium.com/@k.pavleen/about">writer</a>, part-time coder and a full-time adventure seeker.
+I'm an Engineer, AI Enthusiast, technical content <a href="https://medium.com/@k.pavleen/about">writer</a>, part-time coder and a full-time adventure seeker.
 Thanks for visiting and I'd love to <a href="https://www.linkedin.com/in/pavleenkaur14/">connect</a>!</p>

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little about me...